mcharouk/aws/Certification/genAIDeveloper.md

 * order results accordingly
 * Rerank operation in Bedrock API
 * You can specify a reranker when hitting knowledge base
-* Amason models or Cohere available in limited regions
+* Amazon models or Cohere available in limited regions

 # Token level redaction

 - Redact sensitive information in the input text before sending it to the model, or before sending response to the end user.
 - Launch lambda functions that filter based on regex or Named Entity Recognition (using AWS Comprehend for example).